ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 END_NARROW

 Now that we have our interface set up and configured, it's time for the code.
-Create a new file that for a `UITableViewCell` subclass.
-This subclass should have one property: a reference to its collection view.
+Open the file with our `UITableViewCell` subclass.
+We're going to add one property: a reference to its collection view.

+BEGIN_WIDE

 ```swift
 class TableViewCell: UITableViewCell {